orakaro/rainbowstream/README.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^

-If you use Linux, you might need to install the python-dev package if you haven't already.
+If you use Linux, you might need to install the some packages if you haven't already.
 For debian-based distros, these can be installed with

 .. code:: bash

-    sudo apt-get install python-dev
+    sudo apt-get install python-dev libjpeg libjpeg-dev libfreetype6 libfreetype6-dev zlib1g-dev

 Besides, Mac OSX Maverick with Xcode 5.1 has a well-known `clang unknown argument`_ problem with the ``Pillow`` package installation - a dependency of this app.